JGCRI/stitches/README.md

 python -m pip install git+https://github.com/JGCRI/stitches.git
 ```

-To install pre-built run the following:
+To install package data that has already been pre-processed run the following:
 ```python
 import stitches

 stitches.install_package_data()
 ```

-For users that would like to generate the run the following:
+For users who would like to generate the package data locally, run the following:

 ```python
 import stitches